A picture of Svínafellsjökull glacier a part of a Vatnajökull National Park day tour option.

-Experience Iceland’s Glaciers: A Day Tour Itinerary Around Vatnajökull
+Experience Iceland’s Glaciers: A Day Tour Itinerary Around Vatnajökull National Park

 Vatnajökull National Park covers a region that’s a little under 14% of the area of Iceland as a whole.
 Aside from Greenland, no other European country has a national park of this size.
 This protected reserve encompasses a diverse range of environments including, of course, the vast icy expanse of Vatnajökull glacier.
 To see everything in a single day is clearly impossible, but realistically what can you accomplish in a single visit?
 Given the importance of ice in this part of Iceland, we’d suggest you focus on that.
-So, if you’re keen to see Iceland’s glaciers, let’s demonstrate what you could achieve on a one-day itinerary.
+So, if you’re keen to see Iceland’s glaciers, let’s demonstrate what you could achieve on a one-day itinerary

 Combining a hike between the glacier lagoons of Vatnajökull national park with a boat tour on Fjallsárlón glacier lagoon, is a great way to spend a day.